JaMo42/fmt/README.md

 - The precision field for strings specifies the number of Unicode codepoints.

 - `?` enables the debug format, similar to rust.
-  In this library this only affects charactes and strings, which will be printed with quotation marks and non-printable characters will be escaped.
+  In this library this only affects characters and strings, which will be printed with quotation marks and non-printable characters will be escaped.
+  If used together with the alternate form (`#`), no quotation marks are printed.

 ### Embedded time formats